Hierarchical Training of Deep Neural Networks Using Early Exiting: Abstract

 \section{Abstract}

 Deep neural networks provide state-of-the-art accuracy for vision tasks but they require significant resources for training.
 Thus, they are trained on cloud servers far from the edge devices that acquire the data.
 This issue increases communication cost, runtime and privacy concerns.
 In this study, a novel hierarchical training method for deep neural networks is proposed that uses early exits in a divided architecture between edge and cloud workers to reduce the communication cost, training runtime and privacy concerns.
 The method proposes a brand-new use case for early exits to separate the backward pass of neural networks between the edge and the cloud during the training phase.
 We address the issues of most available methods that due to the sequential nature of the training phase, cannot train the levels of hierarchy simultaneously or they do it with the cost of compromising privacy.
 In contrast, our method can use both edge and cloud workers simultaneously, does not share the raw input data with the cloud and does not require communication during the backward pass.
 Several simulations and on-device experiments for different neural network architectures demonstrate the effectiveness of this method.
-It is shown that the proposed method reduces the training runtime by $\mathbf{29\%}$ and $\mathbf{61\%}$ in CIFAR-10 classification experiment for VGG-16 and ResNet-18 when the communication with the cloud is done at a low bit rate channel.
+It is shown that the proposed method reduces the training runtime for VGG-16 and ResNet-18 architectures by $\mathbf{29\%}$ and $\mathbf{61\%}$ in CIFAR-10 classification and by $\mathbf{25\%}$ and $\mathbf{81\%}$ in Tiny ImageNet classification when the communication with the cloud is done over a low bit rate channel.
 This gain in the runtime is achieved whilst the accuracy drop is negligible.
-This method is advantageous for online learning of high-accuracy deep neural networks on low-resource devices such as mobile phones or robots as a part of an edge-cloud system, making them more flexible in facing new tasks and classes of data.
+This method is advantageous for online learning of high-accuracy deep neural networks on sensor-holding low-resource devices such as mobile phones or robots as a part of an edge-cloud system, making them more flexible in facing new tasks and classes of data.

 {